Hey there! I am ItzSomebody! I'm a high school student who has an interest in a variety of different subjects! Check my

 Java bytecode is incredibly vulnerable to attack due to its easy-to-manipulate structure.
 Many tools exist to instrument, modify and bend the behavior of Java to an attacker’s will.
 Even with commercial and enterprise level obfuscators, Java still remains a vulnerable and easy language to attack.
 To approach this issue, I have been working on a tool which I named JVMP (JVM Virtual Machine Protect) as an experiment to test the effectiveness of code virtualization within the platform of Java.
 Update 4/22/2019: This project is on hold for now.

 Obzcure (previous known as SpigotProtect) is a (currently dead) Java software protection solution.
 The project is primarily rounded at the SpigotMC plugin development community to help protect their software against pirates, leakers, and reverse-engineering.
 I work at Obzcure as a consultant to find and create (or recreate) obfuscation techniques to contribute to Obzcure's feature list.

 During my stay at Obzcure, I have created multiple obfuscation and anti-reverse-engineering techniques which are unique to Obzcure.

 Revenact is a trade-and-sales forum which is loosely built on the Minecraft community.
 Revenact aims at being a better market and resource-sharing forum than currently existing ones such as MC-Market and SpigotMC.
 This is achieved by having hands-on and experienced staff, and providing users with the tools they need to help protect their work.
 Before Revenact was bought out by a user known as Ethereal, I was enlisted as a moderator to monitor resources for suspicious or malicious code before approving said resources to be publicly displayed.

-I have been consulted as a developer to create the backend for Revenact's anti-piracy tools to provide the tools needed for developers to protect their work against pirates, leakers and reverse-engineers.
+I have been consulted as a developer to create the backend for Revenact's anti-piracy system to provide the tools needed for developers to protect their work against pirates, leakers and reverse-engineers.